Guide

 Most command-line email tools require a local SMTP relay (Postfix, sendmail) or only work with one provider.
 Nylas CLI sends email from Linux, macOS, and Windows terminals across 6 providers — Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP — with 72+ commands, built-in OAuth2, and zero SMTP configuration.
 Setup takes under 2 minutes.

-The problem with sending email from the command line
+Why is sending email from the command line hard?

 The mail command has shipped on Unix systems since 1977, and mailx since the early 1980s — but neither supports OAuth2.
 That's a problem: Google disabled “less secure app” passwords for Gmail in September 2024, and Microsoft retired Basic Auth for Exchange Online in October 2022.
 If your CLI tool doesn't handle OAuth2 token refresh (Gmail access tokens expire every 3,600 seconds per Google's OAuth 2.0 documentation), it can't reliably send email through these providers.